xuwang/vault-scripts/vault-secrets-the-simple-way.md

 We defined a convention so that all vault secret objects have two common fields: **format=[text|base64]** and **value=[strings|@file]**.

-Now We can get any secret's content by **value** field, and use the content of **format** field to decide if we need to run base64 decode.
+Now we can get any secret's content by **value** field, and use the content of **format** field to decide if we need to run base64 decode.

-We can also introduced simple [vault-read.sh](./vault-read.sh) and [vault-write.sh](./vault-write.sh) scripts which not only make it easy for operators and applications alike to store and get secrets from vault with auto-type detecting, base64-encoding and base64-decoding, but also help us to enforce the field naming convention.
+We also introduced simple [vault-read.sh](./vault-read.sh) and [vault-write.sh](./vault-write.sh) scripts which not only make it easy for operators and applications alike to store and get secrets from vault with auto-type detecting, base64-encoding and base64-decoding, but also help us to enforce the field naming convention.